maetyu-d/fabric/README.md

 5. Make modular routing explicit and easy to follow.
 6. Stay small enough to implement without becoming a full general-purpose language.

-## The Core Shift

-The language should not think only in terms of "notes in, notes out."

-Your examples show that a useful system needs to work across several musical signal domains:

-- `midi`
-- `trigger`
-- `gate`
-- `value`
-- `pitch`

-That means the language must support modules that:

-- convert MIDI into control structure
-- derive gates or pulses from performance behavior
-- quantize continuous motion into harmonic pitch
-- split and merge event streams
-- store, reshape, and reinterpret musical memory

-This gives the language a modular-synth-like spirit while still living inside a MIDI plugin.

 ## What Fabric Is